-A celebrated software company had managed to accumulate 600 vice presidents by the time it reached USD 4 billion in revenues [ Gary Hamel ].
+A celebrated software company had managed to accumulate 600 vice presidents by the time it reached USD 4 billion in revenues.
+Gary Hamel.

 Early stage companies have a hard time staying entrepreneurial for long.
 As young companies identify a possible path to scale, they start repeating and fine-tuning the way they scale and maximise value.
-That’s why we think they are a great companies – because the generate value.
+That’s why we think they are a great companies – because they generate value.

 A company is by definition not innovative